MaximilianoTRZ/omdb_api_java_app/README.md

 ```
 Enter a movie or series name:
 man
-Enter the year since you are looking for:
+Enter the start year you are looking for:
 2018
-Enter the year to you are looking for:
+Enter the end year you are looking for:
 2020
 ```
  #### Information displayed